 If you want to make this faster you can, but you will sacrifice flavour for time.
-Here’s a couple ways to speed up the process with different beef cuts:
+Here are a couple of ways to speed up the process with different beef cuts:

 - Use chuck beef pieces (about 700g/1+1/2lbs) instead of short rib.
 This way you can cook everything together in one go.
-Sear the beef like normal and remove from the instant pot.
+Sear the beef like normal and remove it from the instant pot.
 Follow the recipe below like normal and add the seared beef chuck to the instant pot before you pressure cook.
-Pressure cook on high for 30 minutes with a 10 minute natural release.
+Pressure cook on high for 30 minutes with a 10-minute natural release.

 - Use ground beef instead of short rib.
 Follow the same instructions as above but pressure cook on high pressure for 20 minutes instead of 30 minutes.

 Luckily you don’t have to prepare dinner for 500 guests on a busy Saturday night with chili on the menu and nothing but dried beans in your hands…